chid-mulesoft/mule-deploy-project/README.md

     * For Cloud deployment, user can customize the Mule Runtime version, woker size, deployment region, application name etc.
     * For On-premesis deployment, the target Mule runtime is maintained and setup alredy, so deployment task can only customize the application scope variables and this also requires Mule 3.9.x or after.

 4 are API Manager related deployment target.
-It focuses on the provision and configure the API instance in API manager,  for various aspects of the API, such as
+It focuses on provisioning an API instance in API manager, the API instance will include various aspects of the API, such as

 ```text
     1. Client Application